 Barely noticeable boundary

-The Common Travel Area, established in 1923, has long ensured that there was no need to show passports at the border — a sort of early Schengen arrangement [a European agreement signed in 1985 that largely does away with internal border checks - the ed.] that was briefly suspended during World War II.
+The Common Travel Area, established in 1923, has long ensured that there was no need to show passports at the border — a sort of early Schengen arrangement [a European agreement signed in 1985 that largely does away with internal border checks] that was briefly suspended during World War II.

 It's a very busy border.
 Because of the erratic nature of the boundary, regular journeys in border areas often cross the frontier several times.
 In addition, the northern county of Donegal is separated from the rest of the Irish Republic by a thin territorial isthmus of land.
 This means it's often far quicker to reach other parts of the Republic from there by crossing into Northern Ireland.